Collaboration on innovation

 The general rule is that NTNU owns the intellectual property rights that are generated from NTNU’s resources.
 To ensure the widest possible application of our research results, collaborative partners in business and the working world are granted rights of use primarily through licensing.

-CIP – The Center for Intellectual Property is currently jointly governed by Chalmers University of Technology, University of Gothenburg, and NTNU.
+The Center for Intellectual Property (CIP) is an interdisciplinary development center currently jointly governed by Chalmers University of Technology, University of Gothenburg, and NTNU.

 Rights, contracts and purchase of technology